 Installed size (on reference hardware): 0.06 MB, 19 files

-Dependencies (build time detected): 00-dirtree autoconf automake bash binutils cf coreutils diffutils file findutils gawk gcc glib12 glibc grep gtk+12 imake libice libx11 libxau libxcb libxext libxi linux-header make net-tools perl sed sysfiles tar texinfo xorgproto
+Dependencies (build time detected): 00-dirtree autoconf automake binutils cf coreutils diffutils file findutils gawk glib12 grep gtk+12 imake libice libx11 libxau libxcb libxext libxi linux-header make net-tools perl sed sysfiles tar texinfo xorgproto

 Installed files (on reference hardware):